square/connect-api-examples/connect-examples/v2/python_payment/README.md

 Replace all your credentials in `config.ini`.
 Note that there's sandbox and production credentials.
 Use `is_prod` (true/false) to choose between them.
+Do not use quotes around the strings in the `config.ini` file.
 (**WARNING**: never upload `config.ini` with your credentials/access_token.)

 If you're just testing things out, it's recommended that you use your _sandbox_